-Nipomo Supplemental Water Project (NSWP) water is currently the only source of imported water delivered into the NMMA.
-NSWP began delivering water to the NMMA on July 2, 2015 and continued to deliver water through December 31, 2016.
-A total of 758.5 AF of NSWP water was delivered during the calendar year 2016.
+Nipomo Supplemental Water Project (NSWP) water is currently the only source of imported water delivered onto the NMMA.
+NSWP began delivering water to the NMMA on July 2, 2015 and continued to deliver water through December 31, 2020.
+A total of 1,041 AF of NSWP water was delivered during the CY 2020.